Release Labels

 button on theRelease Label Summary

-screen to create and run a package manually.
+screen to create and run a package manually.\Click

 Fetch Commit History

 to retrieve all the revisions available on your selected repo and branch.
-If no records appear, then no revisions have been committed to the branch.Select two or more revisions from the left column to group them into a single release label.
+If no records appear, then no revisions were committed to the branch.Select two or more revisions from the left column to group them into a single Release Label.
 The

 Selected Revisions